-Parents/carers will be advised that any further misbehaviour during this time period could result in a temporary exclusion.
+Parents/carers will be advised that any further misbehaviour during this time period could result in a temporary suspension.

-10) Fixed-term and Permanent Exclusions
+10) Fixed-term and Permanent Suspensions

-Exclusion from school is only ever considered as a last resort; a final option, as we actively seek to be fully inclusive.
-Only the Head teacher (or the Deputy Head teacher 'Acting Head' in their absence) has the authority to exclude a pupil from school.
-The Head teacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year (these will not be more than 15 days in any one term.)
-The Head teacher can also exclude a child permanently.
-It is also possible for the Head teacher to convert fixed-term exclusion into a permanent exclusion if the circumstances warrant this measure.
+Suspension from school is only ever considered as a last resort; a final option, as we actively seek to be fully inclusive.
+Only the Head teacher (or the Deputy Head teacher 'Acting Head' in their absence) has the authority to suspend a pupil from school.
+The Head teacher may suspend a pupil for one or more fixed periods, for up to 45 days in any one school year (these will not be more than 15 days in any one term.)
+The Head teacher can also suspend a child permanently.
+It is also possible for the Head teacher to convert fixed-term suspension into a permanent suspension if the circumstances warrant this measure.

-Head teachers and Governing Bodies must take account of their statutory duties in relation tospecial educational needs and disability (SEND) when administering the exclusion process.
+Head teachers and Governing Bodies must take account of their statutory duties in relation tospecial educational needs and disability (SEND) when administering the suspension process.
 This includes having regard to the SEND Code of Practice.

-If the Head teacher excludes a pupil, s/he informs the parents/carers immediately, giving reasons for the exclusion.
+If the Head teacher suspends a pupil, s/he informs the parents/carers immediately, giving reasons for the suspension.
 At the same time, the Head teacher makes it clear to the parents that they can, if they wish, appeal against the decision to the governing body.
 The school informs the parents/carers how to make any such appeal.
-After a child has been excluded, the child and parents/carers are asked to attend a reintegration interview.
+After a child has been suspended, the child and parents/carers are asked to attend a re-integration interview.

-The Head teacher informs the LA and the Board of Trustees about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
-For all other exclusions the Head Teacher must notify the Local Authority and Board of Trustees once a term.
-The Board of Trustees itself cannot either exclude a pupil or extend the exclusion period made by the Head Teacher.
+The Head teacher informs the LA and the Board of Trustees about any permanent suspension, and about any fixed-term suspensions beyond five days in any one term.
+For all other suspensions the Head Teacher must notify the Local Authority and Board of Trustees once a term.
+The Board of Trustees itself cannot either suspend a pupil or extend the suspension period made by the Head Teacher.
 The Board of Trustees has a Discipline Committee which consists of between three and five members.
-This committee considers any exclusion appeals on behalf of the Board of Trustees.
-When an Appeal Panel meets to consider exclusion, they consider the circumstances in which the pupil was excluded, consider any representation by parents and the LA, and consider whether the pupil should be reinstated.
+This committee considers any suspension appeals on behalf of the Board of Trustees.
+When an Appeal Panel meets to consider suspension, they consider the circumstances in which the pupil was suspended, consider any representation by parents and the LA, and consider whether the pupil should be reinstated.
 If the Trustees' Appeals Panel decides that a pupil should be reinstated, the Headteacher must comply with this ruling.